ps396996/Effective-JAVA-Summary/README.md

 **_DISADVANTAGES_**

 * If providing only static factory methods, classes without public or protected constructors cannot be subclassed (encourage to use composition instead inheritance).
-* They are not readily distinguishable from other static methods (Some common names (each with a different pourpose) are: valueOf, of, getInstance, newInstance, getType and newType)
+* They are not readily distinguishable from other static methods (Some common names (each with a different purpose) are: valueOf, of, getInstance, newInstance, getType and newType)

 ```java